 What is Ethosuximide available as?

 - Liquid medicine: 250 mg in 5 mL

-Very occasionally the medicine can be given three times a day (your doctor will tell you if it needs to be given like this).
+- Very occasionally Ethosuximide can be given three times a day.
 This should be in the morning, early afternoon and at bedtime.
 Ideally, these times are at least 6 hours apart, for example 8 am, 2 pm and 8 pm.